-If the skip company you choose is not registered with Council, you can obtain the permit yourself from Council’s Compliance Branch at the Richmond Town Hall (333 Bridge Road, Richmond) between the hours of 8.30am and 5.00pm, weekdays.
+If the skip company you choose is not registered with Council, you can obtain the permit yourself from Council’s Construction Management Branch at the Richmond Town Hall (333 Bridge Road, Richmond) between the hours of 8.30am and 5.00pm, weekdays.
 You will need to bring with you a certificate of currency of your public liability insurance for $10,000,000.

 Please provide Council with as much notice as possible when applying for a permit.
 Applications received less than 24 hours prior to the proposed placement may not be approved.

 - $21 per day (unmetered)

 - $57 per day (metered).

 Please note – bins cannot be placed in clearway times.

 As part of Council’s permit requirements for placing bins and skips on roadways, Council endorses the VicRoads ‘Code of Practice for the placement of Waste Bins on roadsides’.

 If you are not currently registered with Council, you will need to Contact Council’s Construction Management team on 9205 5585 or at email@example.com to request an online account.